j-zenger/Data-Analysis-Portfolio/README.md

 **Goal:** Investigate the sense of belonging among under-represented students at Brigham Young University.

 **Description:** This project involved a mixed-methods study, including surveys, interviews, and focus groups.
+The resulting white paper is a brief overview of the multi-year, longitudinal mixed-methods study that compared the experiences of belonging for BIPOC, low-income, and first-generation students to white, upper-middle class students at BYU.
+To complete this project, I analyzed more than 800 minutes of transcripts and executed linear regression analysis on over 1,000 survey responses.

 **Skills:** Survey design, focus group design, qualitative coding, thematic analysis, data visualization, regression modeling.